 Each year, FWC receives thousands of calls statewide from the public about bears.
 The following chart shows the number of bear-related reports FWC received from the West Panhandle BMU.

-The following pie charts represent the reasons people call FWC about bears in the West Panhandle BMU.
-The charts are in four year increments to show how the reasons have changed over time.
+The following pie chart represents the reasons people call FWC about bears in the West Panhandle BMU.

 We look forward to working with you to conserve and manage Florida’s black bears.